Skip to main content

 note

-If you want to send alerts to Slack or Microsoft Teams, see the report notifications documentation for information on how to set up a Slack or Microsoft Teams integration with Vantage.
+If you want to send alerts to Slack, Microsoft Teams, or Jira, see the Slack, Microsoft Teams, or Jira integration documentation.
 Once you've set up an integration, follow the steps below to set up a budget alert.

 1. From the top navigation, click Financial Planning.